VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 ### Data mapping

-Vmctl maps Influx data the same way as VictoriaMetrics does by using the following rules:
+Vmctl maps InfluxDB data the same way as VictoriaMetrics does by using the following rules:

-* `influx-database` arg is mapped into `db` label value unless `db` tag exists in the Influx line.
+* `influx-database` arg is mapped into `db` label value unless `db` tag exists in the InfluxDB line.
 * Field names are mapped to time series names prefixed with {measurement}{separator} value, where {separator} equals to _ by default.
 It can be changed with `--influx-measurement-field-separator` command-line flag.
 * Field values are mapped to time series values.
 * Tags are mapped to Prometheus labels format as-is.

-For example, the following Influx line:
+For example, the following InfluxDB line:
 ```
 foo,tag1=value1,tag2=value2 field1=12,field2=40
 ```